bash/terminal-unsolicited-reports/readme.md

 Additionally this definition accounts for terminals that have multiple "levels" per color (e.g. user preference and set via `OSC` sequence).

+Furthermore it leaves room for terminals to "stub" certain responses (e.g. VTE responds to queries for unimplemented *special colors* with the default foreground color).

 ### Canonical Form
 An `OSC` color control sequence is in *canonical form* if:
 * It is terminated by `ST` (instead of `BEL`).